CloudChi/FX-Framework/Script_Folders_Module.md

   - Not versioned
   - Call scripts in another Module's Public subfolder
     - Modules copied to another file only need to repoint these scripts
+  - FX Module has no Dependencies folder, because it doesn't depend on any other Modules, just on Custom Functions

 - Config
   - Can contain logic